MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 # Apply Math Operation

-This article describes a module of Azure Machine Learning designer.
+This article describes a component of Azure Machine Learning designer.

 Use the Apply Math Operation to create calculations that are applied to numeric columns in the input dataset.

 Math operations include arithmetic functions, trigonometric functions, rounding functions, and special functions used in data science such as gamma and error functions.

 After you define an operation and run the pipeline, the values are added to your dataset.
-Depending on how you configure the module, you can:
+Depending on how you configure the component, you can:

 + Append the results to your dataset (useful when verifying the result of the operation).
 + Replace columns values with the new, computed values.